9th8/up-to-date-real-world-haskell/12-barcode-recognition.md

 ```
 ::::

 This `pixmapToGreymap` function is just for illustration.
-Since we\'ll
+Since we'll
-only be checking a few rows of an image for possible barcodes, there\'s
+only be checking a few rows of an image for possible barcodes, there's
-no reason to do the extra work of converting data we\'ll never
+no reason to do the extra work of converting data we'll never
 subsequently use.

 ### Greyscale to binary, and type safety